-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 60-day public comment period required in the SAPA sections 201(1) and (5), is the January 2022 Regents meeting.
+The proposed amendment was presented to the P-12 Education Committee for recommendation to the Full Board for adoption as an emergency rule at the September 2021 meeting of the Board of Regents, effective September 14, 2021.
+Since the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 60-day public comment period required in the SAPA sections 201(1) and (5), is the January 2022 Regents meeting.
 Furthermore, pursuant to SAPA 203(1), the earlier effective date of the proposed rule, if adopted at the (insert month) meeting, would be (insert date), the date the Notice of Adoption would be published in the State Register.

-Therefore, emergency action is necessary for the preservation of public health and the general welfare to provide flexibility for certain regulatory requirements relating to accountability in response to the COVID-19 crisis.
+However, the emergency rule will expire on December 12, 2021.
+Therefore, a second emergency action is necessary for the preservation of public health and the general welfare to provide flexibility for certain regulatory requirements relating to accountability in response to the COVID-19 crisis and to ensure the emergency action taken at the September meeting remains continuously in effect until the rule can be permanently adopted.

 It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the January 2022 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.
-However, since the emergency action will expire before the January Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the November 2021 Regents meeting.